techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 PS C:\Users\Administrator>
 ```

 After the connection is established the modules can be used.
-In this example I will use the command “**Get-ESXInventory”** to get the inventory information of the ESXi servers connected to the vCenter.
+In this example I will use the command ``Get-ESXInventory` to get the inventory information of the ESXi servers connected to the vCenter.

 ```text
 PS C:\Users\Administrator> Get-ESXInventory